Haitian Vodou and homosexuality: Haitian views of homosexuality

 In Haitian Vodou, male homosexuals are seen as under the protection of the Erzulie Freda, the loa of love and beauty.
 She is very feminine, allowing gay men to exhibit stereotypical traits during religious ceremonies.
 The documentary "Des hommes et dieux" presents interviews with several people who feel Erzulie Freda made them gay.
 Erzulie Dantor is seen as the patron of lesbians, although she is herself bisexual having a number of children and two husbands, Simbi Makaya and Ti Jean Petwo, though she is said to prefer the company of women.

-Attacks after the 2010 earthquake

-Following the 2010 Haiti earthquake, there were verbal and physical attacks against vodou practitioners in Haiti, perpetrated by those who felt that, like homosexuals, vodouists were immoral and bore some responsibility for the country's catastrophe.

 Opposing views in non-Haitian based Vodou

 There are, however, views among other Vodou practitioners that overt identification as homosexuals has no place within the tradition.
 The leader of Le Peristyle Haitian Sanctuary in Philadelphia, Pennsylvania, asserts that there is no connection between the loa and gender complexity, and states that "...your gender identification is your business.
 But you cannot evoke God to satisfy your sexual desires.
 We have suffered this kind of abuse of African-based religions long enough.
 It is time for it to stop."

 Similarly, the website for Mami Wata West African Diaspora Vodoun, based in the southern United States, notes that elders in the Vodoun religion are generally against initiating homosexuals.
 The Mami Wata organization itself followed this exclusionary practice until recently, but now welcomes all practitioners.